edwardchalstrey1/fragmented_genome_with_snps/writeup/ideas.md

  - If I put "homozygous" and "heterozygous" SNPs into the fasta/vcf data, how will I then re-identify them?
 NGM uses chastity statistic to measure the frequencies of hom and het SNPs from pooled data.
 But the experiment I'm modelling is different?
 If not, then will I not just be replicating NGM?
  - I have come up with a way of making a hom/het ratio distribution, [see ratio.R](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/ratio/ratio.R)
  - Once I have made new datasets for this version of the model genome, I can read off generated fasta/vcf files and put frags in correct order and write some code that can work out/display the ratio distribution.
 This code will be used later when rearranging randomly ordered fragments.
+ - It might be better to just use SNP distribution, rather than ratio distribution: however, as we have seen, the SNPs in the recombinant region aren't neccesarily normally distributed, this is why we went for ratio in the first place

 3. How will the algorithm work?
  - I want to read off the data e.g. fasta/vcf and regenerate the normal distributed ratio, which will be done by putting the fragments back into the correct order